shatwo56/WalletNexus/README.md

 # Wallet Nexus

-## Welcome to Wallet Nexus, a comprehensive set of tools designed to help you analyze wallet interactions and performance on the Solana blockchain.
-Whether you’re tracking wallet statistics or discovering the top traders, Wallet Nexus offers a powerful way to scrape and analyze data with precision.
+## Welcome to Wallet Nexus, a comprehensive set of tools designed to help you scrape and analyze wallets, wallets interactions and performance on the Solana blockchain.
+Whether you’re tracking wallet statistics or discovering earliest buyers, top traders or holders, Wallet Nexus offers a powerful way to scrape and analyze data with precision.

 ![Wallet Nexus Logo](assets/Nexus.png)